U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Now it’s time to calculate your allowable deduction.
 The section begins with the potentially tricky Line 8.

 When filling out the remainder of this section, you’ll see two columns: one for direct expenses and one for indirect expenses.
 You’ll generally want to enter 100% of indirect expenses in column B. In other words, enter the entire electricity bill delivered to your home.
-The IRS guide has more information.
+The IRS guide has more information on how to deduct expenses like this.

-Before you begin filling it out, you’ll want to brush up on the definition of direct vs. indirect expenses.
+Before you begin filling it out, you’ll want to brush up on the definition of direct and indirect expenses.

 Now that you’ve brushed up on the difference, it’s time to fill out your direct and indirect expenses: